 Recharge values for specific HRUs were averaged across each Source Protection Area, and those HRUs with recharge values greater than 115% of the average were identified as being groundwater recharge areas.
-All HRUs considered significant recharge areas in the Tier I water budget remain above the threshold of 115% of the average for the SPA, and all HRUs not considered significant recharge areas in the Tier I Water Budget remain below the threshold of 115% of the average for the SPA.
+All HRUs considered significant recharge areas in the Tier I water budget remain above the threshold of 115% of the average for the SPA, and all HRUs not considered significant recharge areas in the Tier I Water Budget remain below the threshold of 115% of the average for the specific at the threshold of 115% of the average for the SPA.
 For the Maitland Valley SPA the threshold was established at 209 mm/year based on mean recharge rates of 182 mm/year.